-In my last post I talked about how confidentiality agreements with attorneys or other high level executives might affect your portfolio.
-There are many terms for everything in the PR world but here I will tell you what means to field the media for attorneys and how to make sure you are prepared for a crisis that may arise during a case.
-First a background check is done before you are hired to rule out anything in your background that may have a negative impact on the case being worked on.
+In my last post, I talked about how confidentiality agreements with attorneys or other high level executives might affect your portfolio.
+There are many terms for everything in the PR world but here I will tell you what it means to field the media for attorneys and how to make sure you are prepared for a crisis that may arise during a case.
+First, a background check is done before you are hired to rule out anything in your background that may have a negative impact on the case being worked on.

 That is mostly for life and death cases.
 For high profile cases that can affect the worth or protection of an estate, that may require less screening by an attorney (or law firm, but for our purposes here we will say attorney).
 After you are selected, the case is discussed only after you have signed a confidentiality agreement.
 Then you are brought up to speed and your name is listed on any documents submitted to the court that gives you permission to talk the press and for them to talk to you.